AnnieCannons/intro-to-programming-curriculum/terminal/git/git-setup-guide.md

 This setup guide covers several aspects of getting started with Git and/or continuing with Git on a Mac computer.

-It is highly recommended that you install Git **after class**.
-It can take a while, especially with the Homebrew portion, and especially on a slow connection.
-Devote a half hour of uninterrupted time to it, though some of this can be spent away from your computer while Homebrew downloads.

 ## Git Installation

 ### Step 1: Install Homebrew